memfault/interrupt/_posts/2023-09-11-mcu-peripheral-forwarding.md

 To address the challenge of distinguishing between local memory operations and peripheral operations, a possible solution is to perform runtime checks for all instrumentation operations, except in cases where we can definitively determine whether it is a local memory operation or a peripheral operation.

-The LLVM framework provides [APIs](https://github.com/remotemcu/adin-llvm-pass/blob/master/src/AddressIntercept.cpp#L141) that allow we to check whether an operation involves local variables or global variables.
+The LLVM framework provides [APIs](https://github.com/remotemcu/adin-llvm-pass/blob/master/src/AddressIntercept.cpp#L141) that allow us to check whether an operation involves local variables or global variables.
 By leveraging these APIs, we can determine if an operation is likely a local memory operation or not.

 ```cpp
 int g = 0;